-Every year, the oil and gas industry pays billions of dollars to governments.
-These funds help pay for important government services, such as education, health care and infrastructure, that benefit everyone living in Canada.
+Taxes and royalties help pay for important government services, such as education, health care and infrastructure that benefit everyone living in Canada.

-In 2013, Canada’s oil and natural gas industry paid a total of $18 billion to federal, provincial and local governments in the form of taxes and royalties annually from 2013 to 2016 (average).
+Canada’s oil and natural gas industry paid a total of $15 billion to federal, provincial and local governments in the form of taxes and royalties annually from 2013 to 2016 (average).
 That much money pays for a lot of teachers and classrooms, nurses and hospital beds, construction workers and highways.

 Oil and Gas Related Employment Across Canada

 Are you interested in a career in oil and gas?
 Everything you need to know is at careersinoilandgas.com.